effl-lab/effl-lab.github.io/content/_index.md

 {{< tabs "news" >}}
 {{< tab "NeurIPS 2023" >}}
+One conference paper and two workshop papers will be presented.
-A paper on large-scale meta-learning for neural fields will be presented.
+- Conference: Large-scale meta-learning for neural fields (with [Google DeepMind](https://www.deepmind.com)).

-This is a joint work with [Google DeepMind](https://www.deepmind.com).

-(2023.09.10)
+- Workshop: Model merging (led by Jiwoon) and Neural field training (led by Junwon and Sangyoon).

+(2023.10.30)
 {{< /tab >}}

 {{< tab "@Google" >}}